-The Company's performance from a business viewpoint remained status quo this year due to Covid-19 the focus was on preparing and developing a strong strategic and financial plan.
+The Company's performance from a business viewpoint remained status quo this year and the focus was on preparing and developing a strong strategic and financial plan.
 We are confident that in the coming years, the Company's performance will see an upward growth.